Call for proposals for Doctoral Researchers and Early Career Researchers

-- You must first discuss your proposed visit with a potential supervisor at your chosen host institution.
+- You must first discuss your proposed short term or regular visit with a potential supervisor at your chosen host institution.
 Both the ‘Home’ institute and ‘Host’ institute must be members of the Eu-SPRI Forum Network.
 You must confirm that they are prepared to accept you if your proposal is selected.

 - A completed application form.
 Download here

 (This does not need to be signed by all parties at application stage)

 - Letter / email of support from Host Supervisor

 - Letter / email of support from Home Supervisor